Yvette Bedrossian, RN, L.Ac.

 Registered Nurse (California) License #631789

 After passing the NCLEX in 2004, I practiced as a Registered Nurse in diverse feilds of medicine, mostly cardiology.
 I have had the priviledge to work at various institutions such as UCSF as a travel nurse in California, Washington State, Texas and Pennsylvania.
-I spent one year as a volunteer nurse in Trujillo, Peru and also worked as a mobile research nurse for research trials.
-While I am keeping a current RN license active, I have decided to focus my career fully on practicing Chinese Medicine.
+I spent one year as a volunteer nurse in Trujillo, Peru and also worked as a mobile research nurse for pharmaceutical trials.
+I have decided to focus my career fully on practicing Chinese Medicine and therefor reitired my RN license as of March 2021.